Why BrainChip Stock Should Be Avoided

 - Sept 2016 – BrainChip to roll out game protection technology at major Las Vegas casino following successful completion trial.
 The roll out will deliver an immediate and growing revenue stream to BrainChip.

-With revenues of $13,397 USD in for the first half of this year, nothing apparently came of the above announcement.
+With revenues of $13,397 USD for the first half of this year, nothing apparently came of the above announcement.
 Ditto for the below statement made in October of 2016.

 At this juncture, we have commercial engagements, trials, and meaningful discussions with large casino operators, airports, schools, natural resource providers, and traffic control providers amongst others.